Seeking approval killed me. Or maybe killed the creative rebel inside me.

 I had to decide.
 I decided to write.

-Do you as a creative rebel need approval for your creative work?
+Do you need to seek approval for your creative work?

 Why?
 For that, you now have to imagine with me.